zacharygriffee/dagify/readme.md

 - Removed tuple-mode custom id assignment from the API.
 - Updated all ReactiveGraph, ReactiveNode, Composite, and NodeFactory API documentation.
 - Revised tests to reflect the new id/key design and removed obsolete tuple-mode tests.
+- **Composite nodes now support partial updates in array mode via `set()`.**
+  - If the update array is shorter than the number of child nodes, only corresponding nodes are updated.
+  - If the update array is longer, extra values are ignored.
 ```